Carson Wentz Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Matchup vs. Houston

-- Wentz averaged 111.5 passing yards per game in two matchups against the Texans, 121.0 yards below his over/under for Sunday.
+- Wentz's 111.5 passing yards per game in two matchups against the Texans are 121.0 fewer yards than his over/under in Sunday's game.

-- In his only game with a TD pass against the Texans over those matchups, Wentz threw multiple touchdown passes.
+- Wentz had one multiple-TD outing over those games against the Texans.

-- The Texans have the NFL's 19th-ranked pass defense this season, surrendering 258.4 yards per game through the air.
+- The 258.4 yards per game the Texans are giving up through the air makes them the NFL's 19th-ranked pass defense.

 Recent Performances

-- In last week's matchup with the Buccaneers, Wentz completed 61.4% of his pass attempts for 306 yards, while tossing three touchdowns with two interceptions.
+- In last week's outing against the Buccaneers, Wentz had 306 yards while completing 61.4% of his passes, while throwing three touchdowns with two interceptions.

-- Wentz added 21 yards on three carries, averaging seven yards per carry.
+- He tacked on three carries for 21 yards, averaging seven yards per carry.

-- He's also helped out on the ground, with 38 rushing yards (12.7 ypg) on nine carries.
+- He's also contributed in the ground game, with 38 rushing yards (12.7 ypg) on nine carries.

 Wentz's Indianapolis Teammates